flavio20002/mitemp_bt/README.md

 mac is required.

-default "scan" isterval is every 1200 seconds.
+scan interval is set by cache_value and has a default of 1200 seconds.